awell-health/awell-score/README.md

 ## 🧪 Test suite

 All calculations are covered with an extensive test suite to make sure the results are reliable and valid.
-This is required because the Awell hosted version of the API is a medical device class Ia.

 Run all tests via the `npm run test` command.

+## 🪪 License policy

+This open-source library supports calculations for various clinical questionnaires, some of which may have licensing requirements. **Users are responsible for ensuring they have the appropriate licenses** to use these questionnaires.

+We do not provide licenses for the questionnaires nor manage licensing on your behalf.
+Failure to secure necessary licenses or comply with their terms is solely the user's liability.

+Please ensure you have all necessary permissions before using this library.

 ## 👏 How to Contribute